GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - This is an online version of the Windows App found [here](https://github.com/GitHubDragonFly/NumberConversion) so check its description
 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Possibly of good use to those who deal with Programmable Logic Controllers (PLC) and students
-- Note about float parser: it will complete parsing the string as a valid number if it encounters an invalid character as per standard number rules
+- Note about float parser: if it encounters an invalid character, as per standard number rules, then it will stop and complete parsing of the string as a valid number which was present up to that point (ex. if you would enter `-75-88.5` under Float32 then it will be parsed as `-75`)

 Number Type Converter
 ![Number Type Converter](images/Number%20Type%20Converter.png?raw=true)